All comparisons

 Yes, Willow Voice has a real free plan.
 The relevant nuance is that it is a weekly-limited plan, not an "unlimited but slower" tier.

-According to Willow's help center, the free plan includes:
+According to Willow's public pricing page (checked June 11, 2026), the free plan includes:

 • 2,000 words per week